32. Quantum physics

 In 1913, Danish physicist Niels Bohr made use of Ernest Rutherford’s nuclear model of the atom and put forth a new model of the atom and found that he could derive Balmer’s formula using a blend of classical physics and quantum assumptions that Bohr made.
 (These assumptions turned out to be correct, but at the time, Bohr had no basis for making them.)
 This model is known as the Bohr model of the atom.

 The classical model of an electron orbiting a nucleus would indicate that the electron is accelerating.
 (As discussed, an object that moves in a curved path necessarily accelerates.)
 Maxwell’s theory of electromagnetism states that accelerating electrons emit light (which was discussed in chapter 30 in this textbook in the context of the generation of x-rays).
 Because Bohr’s model predicts that electrons travel in a curved path, it would be reasonable to expect that those electrons would emit light.
 However, it is known that electrons traveling in orbits do not emit light.
 Bohr simply asserted that they do not radiate while traveling in these atomic orbits, without giving an explanation for this discrepancy between his model and observed reality.
-However, Bohr’s model did account for electrons making a “quantum leap” from one allowed orbit to another by either absorbing or emitted a photon of having an energy equal to the energy difference between the two orbits.
+However, However, Bohr’s model did account for electrons making a “quantum leap” from one allowed orbit to another, by either absorbing or emitting a photon that has energy equal to the energy difference between the two orbits.

 Electron waves

-These shortcomings of a purely “planetary” and particle-like model of electrons can be explained by understanding the wave-nature of electrons.
+The shortcomings of a purely “planetary” and particle-like model of electrons can be explained by the wave nature of electrons.
 Recall that the double-slit experiment experimentally demonstrated that electrons exhibit wave-like behavior.
 That’s true when electrons are orbiting an atom as well as when electrons travel freely through space.

 Each electron will form a standing wave as it moves about the nucleus.
 Only waves that have a particular radius, given by the constructive interference of waves, can be supported in shells around the atom.
 This video below shows an analogy of how this works.
 If each shell is constituted by an integer value of the electron’s wavelength, which would support constructive interference, then those shells have very well-defined sizes.
 This is analogous to the standing waves we discussed previously in this textbook.